mnabeel11/Springboard/Capstone_2/ReadMe.md

-Results:
+Results: The RMSE for
-  MODEL/ ALGORITHM                       RMSE
-  Simple Exponential Smoothing           24.81
+  Simple Exponential Smoothing is 24.81,
-  (SES)
-  Holt's Linear Trend (HLT)              19.61
+  Holt's Linear Trend is 19.61,
-  Holt’s Winter Method                   20.09
+  Holt’s Winter Method is 20.09,
-  ARIMA                                  19.45
+  ARIMA is 19.45,
-  SARIMA                                 30.56
+  SARIMA is 30.56,
-  LSTM                                   26.9
+  LSTM is 26.9,
-  CNN-LSTM                               18.16
+  CNN-LSTM is 18.16.